microsoft/hummingbird/TROUBLESHOOTING.md

     * There is a fixed issue with lgbm and MacOS.
 See [LightGBM#1369](https://github.com/Microsoft/LightGBM/issues/1369).
     * see also our [build file](https://github.com/microsoft/hummingbird/blob/main/.github/workflows/pythonapp.yml) with `brew install libomp`

+#### Linux
+ * With Yum-based Linux systems, there is an issue installing LightGBM: `OSError: libgomp.so.1: cannot open shared object file: No such file or directory`
+   * Install `libgomp` with `yum install libgomp`

 #### Windows
 * *Pytorch installation:* ` ERROR: Could not find a version that satisfies the requirement torch>=1.4.0`).